mech3132/Project_5sp/5sp_EDA.md

     filter(rowsums > minOTUTab) %>%
     dplyr::select(-rowsums)
 # View(otu.filt_rare)
-# Check that each have the same number of samples
+# Check that each have the same number of samples-- should be the same.
 ncol(otu.filt_rare)
 ```